lordsarcastic/kafka-python-producer-pool/README.md

 ## Tests
 As highlighted in the article, there is only a 50% guarantee the tests will pass.
 This is because of the unreliability of testing multi-threaded code.
 However, the tests are there to give you an idea of how to use the ProducerPool class.
+I'll update this docs when I find a 100% guarantee.

 ## Usage
 - Clone the repository with `git clone git@github.com:lordsarcastic/kafka-python-producer-pool.git`